rackerlabs/docs-aws/docs/cloudhealth/index.rst

 :ref:`User Management and Permissions <user_management_and_perms>`.

-Please contact your Customer Success Manager with any questions related to your CloudHealth and Fanatical Support for AWS Control Panel permissions.
+Please contact your Customer Success Manager with any questions related to your CloudHealth and Rackspace Technology Customer Portal permissions.